AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG| 10
+Triggering it again resets the duration. | 5 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+When Valkyries counter or are countered by enemies, they deal 10% more Total DMG | 10 After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10

 !!! note
     Effective for 6.2.